Internships for High School Students Near Me: Your Ultimate Guide

 If you live in a metropolitan city like New York or Chicago, Googling “high school internships near me” might yield plenty of results with established programs tailored to high school students.

 But what should you do if you live in a rural area or struggle to find companies willing to hire high school interns?
 Use StandOutSearch!
-It can help you find remote internships or internships held at various locations across the country.
+It can help you find remote internships or internships held at locations nationwide.

 Here are ten high school internship opportunities currently listed on our platform.

-Imagine interning at the world’s largest museum, education, and research institution—the Smithsonian.
-The Smithsonian Office of Internships offers high school students a chance to gain hands-on experience at renowned museums like the National Museum of Natural History, the National Portrait Gallery, and the National Museum of the American Indian.
+Imagine interning at the world’s largest museum, education, and research institution: the Smithsonian.
+The Smithsonian Office of Internships offers high school students the chance to gain hands-on experience at renowned museums like the National Museum of Natural History, the National Portrait Gallery, and the National Museum of the American Indian.

 With virtual, hybrid, and in-person opportunities, you can find a position that works for you.
 Whether you’re passionate about art, history, science, or culture, the Smithsonian’s variety of internships will inspire and challenge you.

 Medicine Encompassed, a student-led nonprofit organization, offers an internship opportunity for high school students in grades 9-12 from around the world.
-It’s a great opportunity If you’re passionate about biology, medicine, or STEM.
+It’s a great opportunity if you’re passionate about biology, medicine, STEM, or related fields.
+As an intern, you’ll have the chance to make an impact while developing your knowledge and skills in STEM fields.

 If you’re interested in exploring a career in the federal government, consider the U.S. Department of State’s Pathways Internship Program.
 It includes the Internship Experience Program (IEP) and the Internship Temporary Program (ITEP).
 Both programs offer paid internships for high school students.